FelixRiegBaumhauer/systems_final/README.md

 -Instructions:

-1. Use the makefile to compile the project
+1. Use the makefile to compile the project.

-2. Open up three termainal windows, one three differing computers, one of them must be bart
+2. Open up three termainal windows, one three differing computers, one of them must be bart.

-3. On the termainla window where bart is located, run the server
+3. On the termainal window where bart is located, run the server.

-4. Do this by typing: $./server
+4. Do this by typing: $./server.

-5. On the two other computers run the clients, aptlly named c4
+5. On the two other computers run the clients, aptlly named c4.

-6. Run c4 by typing: $./c4
+6. Run c4 by typing: $./c4--you will be asked to enter the IP address of a computer that is running the server.
+That computer must allready be running the server.

-7. Follow the on screen intrstructions, create a username, of maximum 12 charechters
+7. Follow the on screen intrstructions, create a username.

-8. If want to create a game (one of two compuetrs will have to create one), type c, if you want to join a game type j
+8. If want to create a game (one of two compuetrs will have to create one), type c, if you want to join a game type j.

-9. Reminder, if there are no games to join, you can't do so, thus the first user should create a game
+9. Reminder: if there are no games to join, you can't do so, thus the first user should create a game.

-10. Enter the remaining information correctlly (be sure to kep the information taht you enter smalled than 12 charecters)
+10. Enter the remaining information correctlly.

-11. Important note: the password feature was droped, as such when prompted by the program to enter a password after having chosen to join a game, just hit enter
+11. Important note: the password feature was droped, as such when prompted by the program to enter a password after having chosen to join a game, just hit enter, or most "normal" keys.

-12. Now proceed to play connect4.
+12. Now proceed to play connect4, remeber this is a CS class, so we start with 0 on the left side.

 Notes:
-If you area luddite, and would preffer to not use the interwebs to connect with a connect 4 partner, the "$make" command also creates game.c, if you run, "$./game", you will be able to play connect four locally on your own machine.
+If you area luddite, and would preffer to not use the interwebs to connect with a connect 4 partner, the "$make" command also creates exec file game, if you run, "$./game", you will be able to play connect four locally on your own machine.
 It is the same game as the one being beamed across the internet.

-Bugs:

 Dropped Features:
 Due to time issues.